ANALYSIS-EV charger makers guardedly look to adopt Tesla standard

 Ashley Horvat, a senior executive at Schneider Electric SE's SCHN.PA unit in the U.S. that supplies EV charging hardware and software, said interest in NACS adoption had been on the rise since the announcement by Ford Motor Co and General Motors Co.

-Blink Charging Co BLNK.O said on Monday it would launch a new fast charger with Tesla's connector, as did ChargePoint Holdings Inc CHPT.N and Tritium DCFC Ltd DCFC.O.
-EVgo Chief Commercial Officer Jonathan Levy told Reuters the company was working with its suppliers to "serve all EV drivers no matter what fast-charging connector they use".
+Blink Charging BLNK.O said on Monday it would launch a new fast charger with Tesla's connector, as did ChargePoint Holdings Inc CHPT.N and Tritium DCFC Ltd DCFC.O.
+EVgo said it will add NACS connectors to its fast-charging network.

-Some of these companies' stocks fell sharply on Friday, but were paring some of those losses on Monday after they said they would adopt NACS.

 Still, concerns remain about how smoothly the two standards would talk to each other and whether having both standards in the market raised costs for vendors and customers.